 How long is medical school?
 The answer to your question is four years.
-Medical school is unlike any other education you can possibly imagine receiving.
+Medical school is unlike any other education you can possibly get.
 There are actually two distinct parts to medical school:

 Anatomy is the foundational course in all of medicine because it is absolutely necessary to know the structures, cells and functions that make up the human body.
 Typically you will spend all of fall semester learning anatomy along with biochemistry.